jnoms/virORF_direct/README.md

 The purpose of this pipeline is to process direct RNA sequencing (dRNAseq) reads from SARS-CoV-2-infected cells.
 This script maps the reads against the SARS-CoV-2 genome and generates coordinate-derived transcripts and junction coordinates from these alignments.

 Coordinate-derived transcripts are used to characterize the viral open reading frames (ORFs) present in the input dRNAseq transcriptome.
 ORFs are predicted from each coordinate-derived transcript using prodigal, prodigal ORFs are processed to generate protein sequences, and these protein sequences are mapped against annotated and predicted SARS-CoV-2 proteins using the DIAMOND aligner.
-This pipeline then incorporates a script to process the resultant DIAMOND alignments into a series out output files which can be visualized as desired.
+This pipeline then incorporates a script to process the resultant DIAMOND alignments into a series of output files which can be visualized as desired.
 In addition, this pipeline predicts common TRS sequences from the junction coordinates generated at the coordinate-derived transcripts generation step.

 R-markdown files used to generate the figures present in the manuscript [...] are present in bin/R and are not run automatically.

 All python and bash scripts can be run independently.
 Execute any python script (with -h) or bash script (without arguments) for detailed instructions on how to run them.

 This pipeline automatically uses the Conda package manager to handle all software depencies besides Nextflow and Conda itself.
 Any process that can be run in parallel will automatically be run in parallel by this pipeline.
-As long as the "executor" is configured in the nextflow.config file, nextflow will also automatically handle submitting jobs to the executor (i.e. slurm).
+As long as the "executor" is configured in the nextflow.config file, Nextflow will also automatically handle submitting jobs to the executor (i.e. slurm).

 ## Quickstart
-1. Download version 19.10 or higher.
+1. Download Nextflow version 19.10 or higher.
 Nextflow can be downloaded by running ```curl -s https://get.nextflow.io | bash``` , which makes the nextflow executible in your working directory.
 See https://www.nextflow.io/ for more information.
 2. If necessary, download Conda.
-Miniconda can be downloaded [here](https://docs.conda.io/en/latest/miniconda.html). **This pipeline handles all software dependencies besides nextflow and conda automatically using a conda enviornment.**
+Miniconda can be downloaded [here](https://docs.conda.io/en/latest/miniconda.html). **This pipeline handles all software dependencies besides Nextflow and Conda itself automatically using a conda enviornment.**
 2. Enter essential parameters to nextflow.config:
     - dRNAseq_reads: Path to the direct RNAseq reads, in fasta or fastq format.
     - You may want to alter other paremeters (described below), but there are sensible defaults in nextflow.config.